Shrimski's Sale Rooms (Former)

 Extent of List Entry

-The extent includes part of Lot 2 DP 6417 (CT OT330/113), Otago Land District and the building known as Shrimski's Sale Rooms (Former) and its fixtures and fittings thereon.
+The extent includes part of Lot 2 DP 6417 (RT OT330/113), Otago Land District and the building known as Shrimski's Sale Rooms (Former) and its fixtures and fittings thereon.

 Nestled in a cluster of small limestone buildings in the early business district of Oamaru, this diminutive building was probably built for businessman Samuel Shrimski before 1873.